UPennAlert

 UPPD K9 Unit

-Zzisa and Uman, both Labrador retrievers, are certified ordnance detection and evidence detection canines.
-As sworn members of the UPPD, Uman and Zzisa work diligently to ensure the safety and security of the University City community.
+Uman and Toby, both Labrador retrievers, are certified ordnance detection and evidence detection canines.
+As sworn members of the UPPD, Uman and Toby work diligently to ensure the safety and security of the University City community.
 The K9 units respond to calls about unattended packages and perform building sweeps before large-scale events and visits by dignitaries.
 They can also be found undertaking regular patrol of Penn’s campus and the surrounding area.

 An Alternating 2 Column Section